Equine therapy is a powerful way to deal with emotions during addiction recovery.

 Equine-Assisted Psychotherapy Explained

 Equine-Assisted Psychotherapy (EAP) is the main type of Equine Therapy used in addictions treatment.
 This is also known as Equine-Facilitated Psychotherapy (EFPT/EFP).
 EAP clients engage in tasks with a horse like caretaking.
-As the client and horse encounters challenges together, a therapist guides them towards solutions and insights.
+As the client and horse encounter challenges together, a therapist guides them towards solutions and insights.

 In addiction care, EAP can jumpstart a discussion about the client’s mental state.
 EAP guides clients through horse interactions that allow for three significant things: